Coordinates

 Using the Coordinate plotter

-If you would like to add a known coordinate location to your map, select the coordinate plotter icon from the Toolbar menu.
-This tool is available in 2D and 3D mode but not in 360 mode.
+1. Select the Coordinate Plotter Icon: You'll find this icon in the Toolbar menu.
+Please note that this tool is available in 2D and 3D mode, but not in 360 mode.

 coordinate adjust symbology